The best sustainable foundations for makeup lovers who also love the planet

 I think foundation is the most important makeup product.
 It is, well, the foundation for all other makeup.
-Getting the right shade and formulation of foundation affects how all your makeup goes together.
+Getting the right foundation affects how all your makeup goes together.
+That is why I chose sustainable foundations for my first product round up.

-In preparing this list, I tried to select foundations with proven results and that reflect the diversity of sustainable foundation formulations.
+In preparing this list, I selected foundations with proven results.
 Just like conventional makeup, there are some duds.
 I scoured editorial and customer reviews to ensure that only the best made the list.
+Every sustainable foundation listed here is from a cruelty-free brand.

 One last caveat before I begin the list.
 I have not tried all of these.
 As of writing this, ILIA Beauty Super Serum Tint Foundation is the only one I have tried.
 However, everyone is something I would like to try.